Sean Doctor

-Sean P. Doctor (born July 10, 1966) is a former American football running back who played two seasons in the Arena Football League (AFL) with the Charlotte Rage and Buffalo Destroyers.
-He was drafted by the Buffalo Bills in the sixth round of the 1989 NFL Draft.
-He played college football at Marshall University.
-Sean Doctor was also a member of the Raleigh–Durham Skyhawks of the World League of American Football (WLAF).
+Sean P. Doctor (born July 10, 1966) is an American former football running back.
+He was selected by the Buffalo Bills in the sixth round of the 1989 NFL draft after playing college football at Marshall University.
+He was also a member of the Raleigh–Durham Skyhawks of the World League of American Football (WLAF), and the Charlotte Rage and Buffalo Destroyers of the Arena Football League (AFL).